liuxjep/iam/serviceid.md

 You can update a service ID by changing the name and description at any time.
 You can also delete and create new API keys as needed or update the assigned access policies.
 Hover on the row of a service ID to use the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu to manage your service ID.

-Any changes that you make to an existing service ID, such as changing the assigned policies or deleting an API key that is currently being used, might cause service interruptions to applications using that service ID.
+Any changes that you make to an existing service ID, such as changing the assigned policies or deleting an API key that is used, might cause service interruptions to applications that use that service ID.

 ## Locking a service ID
 {: #lock_serviceid}

-To avoid a situation where your service ID is deleted causing an outage or disruption for the users of your service, you have the option to lock your service ID using the UI or CLI.
+To avoid a situation where your service ID is deleted causing an outage or disruption for the users of your service, you have the option to lock your service ID by using the UI or CLI.
 Locking a service ID also prevents any policies from being changed, deleted, or assigned.
 In addition to the ability to lock a service ID, you can [lock individual API keys](/docs/iam?topic=iam-serviceidapikeys#lockkey) that are associated with each service ID that you create in your account.

 While locked service IDs cannot be deleted from the account and the access policies can't be updated, locked service IDs can still be removed from any access group that they are added to.
 This means that any access that is assigned to the ID by its membership in an access group is removed when the service ID is removed from the access group.
 {: note}